Welcome to the Model European Parliament!

 The aim of the MEP programme is to develop interest and skills in addressing high level international issues jointly among Europe’s decision makers of tomorrow.

-The Model European Parliament is a leadership programme for youths in the 27 EU member states and guest countries.
+The Model European Parliament is a leadership programme for youths in the 27 EU member states, in candidate and applicant as well as guest countries.

 The aim of the MEP is to educate young people at high school level about European integration and cooperation, and to develop their understanding of common issues as well as provide them with knowledge about EU institutions.
 The programme develops political awareness and an understanding for Europe’s cultural diversity.